MASS TIMBER

 Perkins+Will

-Building California’s first multi-story mass timber building
+Building California’s first multistory mass timber building

-San Francisco’s 1 De Haro exemplifies commitment to sustainability and illustrates the opportunities possible with whole-life carbon management.
+San Francisco’s 1 De Haro project exemplifies commitment to sustainability and illustrates the opportunities possible with whole-life carbon management.

 Image courtesy of David Wakely